West Kelowna Real Estate News!

 The number of months of inventory is another important measure of the balance between housing supply and demand.
 It represents how long it would take to completely liquidate current inventories at the current rate of sales activity.

-There were 4.2 months of inventory on a national basis at the end of February 2017, down from 4.5 months in January and the lowest level for this measure in almost a decade.
+There were 4.2 months of inventory on a national basis at the end of April 2017, up slightly from 4.1 months in March when it fell to its lowest reading in almost a decade.

 While benchmark home prices were up from year-ago levels in 11 of 13 housing markets tracked by the MLS® HPI, price trends continued to vary widely by location.